 What is Nippon Kempo?

 Nippon Kempo is an old Japanese martial art that was developed by Muneomi Sawayama.
 The art was first developed in the year 1932.
-Nippon Kempo is a martial art that places a huge emphasis on the area it is used.
-It strongly advises users to refrain from using it as a weapon of malice.
+Within Nippon Kempo it is strongly advised users to refrain from using it as a weapon of malice.
 Instead it is asked that practitioners only use it as a means of self-defense.

 Nippon Kempo places an emphasis on equal striking with hands and feet.
 This means that the majority of the time when using this art in a fight, the strikes by hand and strikes by feet should be split equally 50/50.